paula-delrio-arteaga/Fabacademy---3/README.md

 - Before cutting any of the design, we put the box together in the 3D model version to ensure everything would line up.
 We then adjusted the model accordingly
 - The sensor molds were very finicky as they are small.
 We first printed a mold in PLA which stuck and ripped the silicone mold.
 As a second iteration, we printed one with flexi filament in a single-layered spiral print so that the mold would be easy to remove.
 - The CNC did not cut through some parts of the box file because the wood thickness was thinner at the edges.
 We recut some of these parts and sanded down the rest.
 - We faced some problems connecting the sensors due to mistaken librabries and sometimes the resistance wasn't the proper one.
 With the aid of a potentiomenter we are able to regulate the resistance to find a more stable value.
-The problem is that the tempature that it's sowing isn't accurate.
+The problem is that the tempature that it's showing isn't accurate.
 But we have a threshold to at least calibrate it.
 - Debugging, when mergenig the codes for web server and the sensors we faced the problem that the signal emitted by the sensor was wrong.
 The problem comes from the microcontroller ESP32, which once it's connected to Wifi some of the pins aren't able to read.
 ![Pins for ESP32](Images/PINS_ESP32.jpeg)
 - Due to a long code we had to take in acount the importance of the order when placing different variables.